ashitasingh1230-commits/IT_support_ticket_analysis/README.md

 `user_directory.csv` was explored as a potential join to enrich tickets with official department/user data.
 However, tickets did not contain a clean username or email field — the only identifying information was occasionally embedded inside free-text correspondence messages, which would require regex-based extraction with partial (not guaranteed) coverage across all 745 tickets.
 Given that `user_group_category` (derived directly from ticket data) already provides department-level insight, this join was deliberately scoped out rather than pursued for a partial, low-confidence match.
 A future iteration could revisit this with regex-based email extraction.

 ## Why this project

 Most IT ticket datasets are already clean.
 This one wasn't — it required parsing nested JSON and reconciling messy, human-entered categorical data, which reflects the kind of real-world data cleaning work analysts actually do, not just polished example datasets.

-Most IT ticket datasets are already clean.
-This one wasn't — it required parsing nested JSON and reconciling messy, human-entered categorical data, which reflects the kind of real-world data cleaning work analysts actually do, not just polished example datasets.